ardangelo/beepy-ppa/README.md

 * While holding the "End Call" key (top right on the keypad), slide the power switch on
 * The Beepy will present itself as a USB mass storage device.
 Copy the firmware image into the drive and it will reboot with the new firmware

+## Updating firmware from 3.0 to a later version

+Starting with firmware version 3.0 and `beepy-kbd` 2.4, the package `beepy-fw` can be used to update firmware directly from Beepy.
+If you have a firmware version older than 3.0 installed, please update manually by flashing the `uf2` image over USB.

+`beepy-fw` provides a script `/sbin/update-beepy-fw` and a copy of the firmware.
+After installing `beepy-fw`, you can install a newer firmware by running the interactive script

+	/sbin/update-beepy-fw

 ## Adding to APT and installing drivers

 SSH into the Pi and install driver packages.
 The LED will remain green until drivers are installed and the system has rebooted.